hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Present***

-Current project plans are to use a [cogeneration system](https://www.energy.gov/eere/amo/combined-heat-and-power-basics) supplemented with solar photovoltaics to provide the agroforestry buildings and vertical greenhouse with space heating, hot water, electricity, and water purification.
+Current project plans are to use a [cogeneration system](https://www.energy.gov/eere/amo/combined-heat-and-power-basics) supplemented with solar photovoltaics to provide the agroforestry buildings and  greenhouse with space heating, hot water, electricity, and water purification.
 Since on-site wood waste from pruning and trimming is plentiful, it will be used as biofuel with nutrients, and especially the nitrogen that the system generates being captured for use.
 When also producing char for soil improvement, that co-generation system can become carbon negative.
 The technology to do this is not new, but it, and the business processes organizing it, still require significant automation and cost reduction before they will be economically viable.

 ***Future***